MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 # Lab 01 - Manage Microsoft Entra ID Identities

-## Lab introduction

-This is the first in a series of labs for Azure Administrators.
-In this lab, you learn about users and groups.
-Users and groups are the basic building blocks for an identity solution.

-## Lab scenario
+## Overview

-Your organization is building a new lab environment for pre-production testing of apps and services.
-A few engineers are being hired to manage the lab environment, including the virtual machines.
-To allow the engineers to authenticate by using Microsoft Entra ID, you have been tasked with provisioning users and groups.
-To minimize administrative overhead, membership of the groups should be updated automatically based on job titles.
+This lab focuses on users and groups as the foundation of an identity solution.
+You'll work on provisioning users and groups for a pre-production lab environment, incorporating automated group memberships based on job titles to streamline management.

 ## Interactive lab simulation